wilsonglasser/igbinary/README.md

 Storing complex PHP data structures such as arrays of associative arrays with the standard PHP serializer is not very space efficient.
-The main reasons in this inefficiency, in order of significance are (at least in our applications):
+The main reasons of this inefficiency are listed below, in order of significance (at least in our applications):

 1. Array keys, property names, and class names are repeated redundantly.
 2. Numerical values are plain text.